UAlbertaALTLab/morphodict/docs/glossary.md

 [inflectional category]: #inflectional-category
 [inflectional categories]: #inflectional-category

-A more detailed categorization of a [word class][], things that belong to the same inflection category inflects similarly
+A more detailed categorization of a [word class][].
+Things that belong to the same inflection category have the same affix set.

 Examples
 --------